dsdolzhenko/dolzhenko.me/src/colophon.md

 With it, I have control over every piece of the site and don't have to rely on a SaaS solution.

 I use a custom theme with minimal runtime dependencies.
-The only external dependency is *Source Serif 4* font, which is loaded from [fonts.bunny.net](https://fonts.bunny.net).

 All the content, including images, templates and styles, is in a git repository hosted at [codeberg.org](https://codeberg.org/dsdolzhenko/dolzhenko.me).